Working with an interior designer in a few easy steps

 In this blog post I am going to explain how interior designers operate and what you can expect when you engage with one.

 Interior designers create better spaces where people live, work, relax and socialise.

-Interior design is a multifaceted profession that includes conceptual development, space planning, site inspections, research, communicating with the stakeholders of a project and execution of the design.
+Interior design is a multifaceted profession that includes conceptual development, space planning, site inspections, research, communication and execution of the design.

 Here are a few easy steps to understand what happens when a client engages the services of an interior designer:

 The start to any client and interior designer relationship is through the client brief.

 The brief is the first meeting where the interior designer listens, understand the client’s requirements, and what they are looking to achieve, including likes and dislikes, as well as the budget for the project.

 In essence, an interior designer needs to help a client express and clarify what they are hoping to achieve with their project.